Creating Accessible Content (How-to)

 • Check the interaction of any user devices or accommodation before publishing.

-• Keep content native to the platform in which it is used (e.g., create documents in Blackboard Learn Ultra rather than uploading documents from Word, use Word instead of converting to PDF or opening it with Google Docs).
+• Keep content native to the platform in which it is used (e.g., create documents in Blackboard rather than uploading documents from Word, use Word instead of converting to PDF or opening it with Google Docs).

 • Use the Equation Editors when working with mathematics or science materials involving equations.